Islandora-Collaboration-Group/ISLE/docs/install/install-local-migrate.md

 _Expectations:  It takes an average of **2-4+ hours** to read this documentation and complete this installation._

-This Local ISLE Installation builds a local environment for the express purpose of migrating a previously existing Islandora site onto the ISLE platform.
+This local ISLE installation builds a local environment for the express purpose of migrating a previously existing Islandora site onto the ISLE platform.
 If you need to build a brand new local development site, please **stop** and use the [Local ISLE Installation: New Site](../install/install-local-new.md) instead.

-This Local ISLE Installation will use a copy of a currently running Production Islandora Drupal website and an empty Fedora repository for end users to test migration to ISLE and do site development and design with the end goal of deploying to ISLE Staging and Production environments for public use.
+This local ISLE installation will use a copy of a currently running Production Islandora Drupal website and an empty Fedora repository for end users to test migration to ISLE and do site development and design with the end goal of deploying to ISLE Staging and Production environments for public use.
 The final goal would be to cut over from the existing non-ISLE Production and Staging servers to their new ISLE counterparts.

-This Local ISLE Installation will allow you to locally view this site in your browser with the domain of your choice (**Example:** "https://yourprojectnamehere.localdomain"), instead of being constrained to the Demo URL ("https://isle.localdomain").
+This local ISLE installation will allow you to locally view this site in your browser with the domain of your choice (**Example:** "https://yourprojectnamehere.localdomain"), instead of being constrained to the Demo URL ("https://isle.localdomain").

-This document has directions on how you can save newly created ISLE code into a git software repository as a workflow process designed to manage and upgrade the environments throughout the development process from Local to Staging to Production.
+This document has directions on how you can save newly created ISLE code into a Git software repository as a workflow process designed to manage and upgrade the environments throughout the development process from Local to Staging to Production.
 The [ISLE Installation: Environments](../install/install-environments.md) documentation offers an overview of the ISLE structure, the associated files, and what values ISLE end users should use for the ".env", "local.env", etc.

-This document **does not** have directions on how you can save previously existing Islandora Drupal code into a git repository and assumes this step has already happened.
-The directions below will explain how to clone Islandora Drupal code from a previously existing Islandora Drupal git repository that should already be accessible to you.
+This document **does not** have directions on how you can save previously existing Islandora Drupal code into a Git repository and assumes this step has already happened.
+The directions below will explain how to clone Islandora Drupal code from a previously existing Islandora Drupal Git repository that should already be accessible to you.

 Please post questions to the public [Islandora ISLE Google group](https://groups.google.com/forum/#!forum/islandora-isle), or subscribe to receive emails.
 The [Glossary](../appendices/glossary.md) defines terms used in this documentation.

 ## Assumptions / Prerequisites

-* This Local ISLE installation expects that an existing Production Islandora Drupal site will be imported on a personal computer for further ISLE migration testing, Drupal theme development, ingest testing, etc.
+* This local ISLE installation expects that an existing production Islandora Drupal site will be imported on a personal computer for further ISLE migration testing, Drupal theme development, ingest testing, etc.

 * You will be using ISLE version **1.2.0** or higher.

-* You are using Docker-compose **1.24.0** or higher.
+* You are using docker-compose **1.24.0** or higher.

-* You have git installed on your personal computer.
+* You have Git installed on your personal computer.

-* You have a previously existing private Islandora Drupal git repository.
+* You have a previously existing private Islandora Drupal Git repository.
+See `yourprojectnamehere-islandora` in

-* You have access to a private git repository in [Github](https://github.com), [Bitbucket](https://bitbucket.org/), [Gitlab](https://gitlab.com), etc.
+* You have access to a private Git repository in [Github](https://github.com), [Bitbucket](https://bitbucket.org/), [Gitlab](https://gitlab.com), etc.
-    * If you do not, please contact your IT department for git resources, or else create an account with one of the above providers.
+    * If you do not, please contact your IT department for Git resources, or else create an account with one of the above providers.
-    * **WARNING:** Only use **Private** git repositories given the sensitive nature of the configuration files. **DO NOT** share these git repositories publicly.
+    * **WARNING:** Only use **Private** Git repositories given the sensitive nature of the configuration files. **DO NOT** share these Git repositories publicly.

 * **For Microsoft Windows:**
     * You have installed [Git for Windows](../install/host-software-dependencies.md#windows) and will use its provided "Git Bash" as your command line interface; this behaves similarly to LINUX and UNIX environments.
 Git for Windows also installs "openssl.exe" which will be needed to generate self-signed SSL certs.
 (Note: PowerShell is not recommended as it is unable to run UNIX commands or execute bash scripts without a moderate degree of customization.)